 Snorkel or Scuba Dive off the Island of Kauai

-The temperature in Kauai is fairly consistent year round, averaging around 25 degrees Celsius.
+The temperature in Kauai is consistent year-round, averaging around 25 degrees Celsius (75°F).
 June till August has the least rainfall but is the busier period so prices are higher at this time.